inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 2. Let's also filter to only the top 3 universities in the country. ➡️ pseudo-intellectual
 3. And of course, ugly fonts are a no-go. ➡️ arbitrary

-Bias can quickly grow out of control.
-They generally start out as a rational shortcut, but they always have the potential to outgrow the rational space. **The rational and irrational have a very muddy border between them.**
+Biases can quickly grow out of control.
+They generally start out as rational shortcuts, but they always have the potential to outgrow the rational space. **The rational and irrational have a very muddy border between them.**

 The biggest problem with cognitive biases is that you (generally) don't see them. **Cognitive biases are blind spots.
 They are the thing you don't pay attention to.** They are in control, not you.
 And wouldn't you love to take back control over your own decisions?

 ## Exhibit A: Anchors are a chain with a weight at the end

-Anchoring is a cognitive bias, where people rely too heavily on the **first piece of information** they see (the "anchor") when making decisions.
+Anchoring is a cognitive bias where people rely too heavily on the **first piece of information** they see (the "anchor") when making decisions.

-## An example: You are a game-developer
+### An example: You are a game-developer

 Let's say **you're a developer** at a company that builds little **mini-games for users**.
 Last month, one such game went live and people loved it and played it a lot.
 The company announced that the top 100 players would get a reward... a t-shirt or plane tickets or something.